fearoffish/britify/README.markdown

 - Education was neglected, particularly in the spelling and grammar department

 The common misconception is that there are two English languages.
-Actually, there is on correct language and one mispronounced, incorrectly spelt one.
+Actually, there is one correct language and one mispronounced, incorrectly spelt one.

 Now, because the US has more nuclear weapons than us Brits, I have also included a yankify binary that will translate from British to Yank.